 Depression can cause a weak immune system because it often leads to feeling anxious and stressed, not eating properly and sleep deficiencies - which are the three pillars of optimal immune health.

 Stress triggers the flight or fight response in the body which generates a storm of stress chemicals and hormones that circulate within the body.
 This reaction causes the immune system to lose its ability to fight off antigens and we become more vulnerable to infections and other illnesses.
+To prevent this, consider taking Anxiety Supplements that can be easily integrated in your day-to-day life to reduce stress-levels.

 The body needs a wide group of phytochemicals (the bioactive chemical compounds in plants) to create a strong barrier against pathogens that would otherwise make us ill.
 Many studies have shown that nutrient deficiencies cause impaired immune function in older people, but poor nutrition wreaks havoc on the immune response in people as young as 35 years old.

 Sitting down and avoiding exercise can weaken your immune system according to a study that was conducted in 2012.
 Over time the scientist found that lack of exercise increases inflammation within the body and as well as weakening immune response it can also lead to premature death because you’re more likely to contract chronic diseases.
+If you experience low motivation to workout, and need an extra boost of power, consider Energy Supplements: these increase your focus and enthusiasm, giving you an instant lift when you need it.

 Drinking alcohol, even just for one night, significantly weakens the body’s immune system and impairs its ability to fight off pathogens that lead to infection.
 Studies have found that alcohol damages the trillions of immune cells that line the gut and serve as one of the body’s first defences against invading viruses and bacteria.